-Libraries (Revenue, Property and Customer Service)
+Libraries (Property and Corporate Executive)

 Council provides two library facilities - one at Realm in Ringwood and one at Civic Square in Croydon.
-The library service is delivered under a regional partnership model by Eastern Regional Libraries Corporation.
+The libraries are managed by the Eastern Regional Libraries Corporation on behalf of Council and provide a range of services including book borrowing, e-reading loans, computer and internet access, children's and young people's programs, genealogy programs and outreach services.